-That do it yourself spirit is powerful.
+That do-it-yourself spirit is powerful.
 It’s what builds businesses.
 It’s what drives creative people.
 It’s what opens the door to new things.
 And it’s inherent in WordPress.
 You always have the option of getting help, but you can also do it yourself.
-And that can be cheaper, faster and better.
+And that can be cheaper, faster, and better.
 That’s why you should use WordPress.

 On average, 30,000 new websites are hacked each day.
-It’s a sobering statistic, and one that every website admin needs to consider.
+It’s a sobering statistic and one that every website admin needs to consider.

-Because WordPress is so widely used, websites that run on WordPress can be an easy target for attacks because of plugin vulnerabilities, weak passwords and obsolete software.
+Because WordPress is so widely used, websites that run on WordPress can be an easy target for attacks because of plugin vulnerabilities, weak passwords, and obsolete software.

-But thanks to an active community and open-source development, WordPress continues to be an excellent choice for a wide variety of websites because of its ease of use, flexibility and continued development.
+But thanks to an active community and open-source development, WordPress continues to be an excellent choice for a wide variety of websites because of its ease of use, flexibility, and continued development.

-And by following a few simple WordPress security best practices, you can greatly reduce your vulnerability to attack.
+By following a few simple WordPress security best practices, you can greatly reduce your vulnerability to attack.
 There are also a ton of ways to add additional security measures to your website, like installing a WordPress security plugin like iThemes Security Pro.

 As we mentioned before, WordPress is an excellent choice if you care about SEO (and you should.)
 A website is only as successful as its search engine optimization, so it’s worth the effort to spend time optimizing your content for search engines.